aliyarahman/buscando/README.md

 1. Clone this repo.

-2. cd into `/buscando`

-3. Install django and other dependecies.
+2. Install django and other dependecies.

         pip install -r requirements.txt

-4. Start up the server.
+3. Start up the server.

-        ./manage.py runserver
+        python manage.py runserver

-5. View the project at `http://localhost:8000/app`
+4. View the project at `http://localhost:8000/app`